borisStanojevic/rangen-js/README.md

-A simple JavaScript range generator
+A simple JavaScript function that generates a range of numerical values within provided boundaries.